 And many of those issues can affect blade safety.
-Blade safety is critical to cutting, and if you are using an unsafe blade, you risk injury and even death.
+Blade safety is critical to cutting; if you use an unsafe blade, you risk injury and even death.
 That said, choosing the right circular saw blade, even a customized one, is crucial.

 Section 1: Importance of Safety with Custom Saw Blades

-Custom saw blades used on a job site
+Custom saw blades used on a job site.

 An old saying is that an ounce of caution is worth a pound of cure.
 It is especially true when using powerful cutting tools like a circular saw.

 The first thing you must do is follow the instructions and use the saw as the manufacturer intended.
-If you are doing this, it is going a long way towards making sure that you will be safe when operating the saw.
+If you are doing this, it is going a long way toward ensuring you will be safe when operating the saw.

-Many circular saws have a certain recommended RPM, so you want to make sure that you are using the right blades for the saw.
+Many circular saws have a certain recommended RPM, so you want to ensure that you use the right blades for the saw.
 Doing so ensures smooth operation and keeps the blades from breaking and becoming safety hazards.